Leberbaum/docs/_posts/2012-09-27-Neither_The_Son.md

     would be true of every other prediction of the Lord Jesus?
 Why is it supposedly mentioned for this one prediction alone???

     In contrast, for the view that the "not knowing" refers to the fact that the revelation of the exact timing is **not** part of the Lord Jesus' commission from the Father, it makes a lot of sense that this fact is deliberately kept secret from everyone on earth: it discourages speculation and reinforces the need for watchfulness, etc.

     (The expression "not knowing" is also used in Matt 7:23: *And then will I profess unto them, I never knew you: depart from me, ye that work iniquity*.
 Here it of course does not refer to literal ignorance but the fact that the Lord Jesus will not **recognize/acknowledge** such false professors as ever being his genuine disciples.)

-6. The determination and revelation of the **timing** of future events seems to be explicitly reserved for **The Father**.
+6. The determination and revelation of the **TIMING** of future events seems to be explicitly reserved for **The Father**.
 First of all, this fact is clearly stated in this Olivet discourse text which we are looking at (parallel in Matthew 24:36) [my main point].
-So that is perhaps why there is such a extremely strong statement (that **only** the Father knows) because it involves the **timing** of a future event (and not the various warnings and details about events to come for which we are to be watchful and ready at any stage of our life: these warnings
+So that is perhaps why there is such a extremely strong statement here (that **only** the Father knows) because it involves the **timing** of a future event (and not the various warnings and details about events to come for which we are to be watchful and ready at any stage of our life: these warnings